 Details of how each of these skills are developed as the children progress through the school can be found on our Vision and Values page.

-All children have access to a board and balanced curriculum, incorporating all National Curriculum subjects including Religious Education and PSHE.
+All children have access to a broad and balanced curriculum, incorporating all National Curriculum subjects including Religious Education and PSHE.
 We aspire for all pupils, including disadvantaged and those with special educational needs, to achieve as well as they can and meet their full potential.
-We are an inclusive and place the needs of individuals at the heart of everything we do.
+We are an inclusive school and place the needs of individuals at the heart of everything we do.

 We know that it is important that pupils develop their knowledge and skills in a progressive and sequential manner for all areas of the curriculum.
 Key knowledge and skills are revisited and built upon so that we ensure that pupils can make links with prior learning and that pupils know and remember more.
-Details long term plans of our Early Years Foundation Stage and our two year rolling program for Key Stage 1, which outline what we teach, when, why and how can be found in each curriculum area, by clicking on the links below.
+Detailed long term plans of our Early Years Foundation Stage and our two year rolling program for Key Stage 1, which outline what we teach, when, why and how can be found in each curriculum area, by clicking on the links below.
 Here you will find our subject overview statements and details of our sequential plans for learning for each subject.
 Our long term progression maps identify the knowledge, skills and vocabulary to be taught in each subject and set out in detail what is to be taught in detail to ensure consistency across classes.

 Playtimes and time for social interaction between friends is valued in school.
 As an Opal Play school we look to provide the children with a range of creative and exploratory play activities during their free play.
 As a school we have invested in equipment and training for staff so that all pupils can have a positive, rich and varied playtime.